justlark/fanjam/README.md

 This will generate some files, which can be edited as necessary.
 Check them into the repo.

-Deploy the supporting infrastructure using Terraform.
+Deploy the supporting infrastructure using OpenTofu.

 ```
 just tofu plan